MAEuropean Languages and Cultures

 Awards | MA |

-Tuition fee | €4,000 per year There are 17 tuition waivers available for top ranked applicants in 2021, including 15 tuition waivers for EU/EEA/Swiss applicants, 2 tuition waivers for other applicants.
-More information on tuition fees is available at www.ut.ee.
+Tuition fee | €4,000 per year There are 17 tuition waivers available for top-ranked applicants in 2025, including 15 tuition waivers for EU/EEA/Swiss applicants, 2 tuition waivers for other applicants (regardless of citizenship).
+More information on tuition fees is available at www.ut.ee/tuition.
 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer. |

 ---|---|

-Application fee | €50 one-time Application fee is non-refundable. |
+Application fee | €100 one-time Application fee is non-refundable. |

-Entry qualification | Undergraduate diploma (or higher) - Bachelor’s degree or equivalent qualification (must be obtained by the end of July) – for country-specific document requirements please see www.ut.ee/country-specific. - Proficiency in the respective language of the chosen specialty (English, French, German, Russian, Russian, Scandinavian languages or Spanish) Please be sure to also check further information and our step-by-step application guide at www.ut.ee/admission-european-languages-and-cultures.
+Entry qualification | Undergraduate diploma (or higher) - Bachelor’s degree or equivalent qualification (must be obtained by the end of July) – for country-specific document requirements please see www.ut.ee/country-specific. - Proficiency in the respective language of the chosen specialty (will be assessed during entrance exams) Please be sure to also check further information and our step-by-step application guide at www.ut.ee/languages.
 The entry qualification documents are accepted in the following languages: English / Estonian. |

 ---|